hzi-bifo/SDplots/Docker/ReadMeDocker.md

 ---
 ## Docker Advanced
 If you want to control the usage of resources of the running software, please refer to [Docker Runtime Constraints on Resources](https://docs.docker.com/engine/reference/run/#runtime-constraints-on-resources "docs.docker.com").

 ---
+## Errors (aka: Output other than the desired results) and Troubleshooting
+In you run into issues, please have a look at the problems listed below and follow the instructions to tackle your problem.

+### "cannot remove ‘data_aa.fa’"
+**Output:**

+	----- 0.2 Translate cds into aa -----
+	rm: cannot remove ‘data_aa.fa’: No such file or directory Done!

+**Why it happens:** This is actually no error, but it happens when you want the software to translate the cds-file into an aa-file.
+The pipeline tries to remove the old aa-file, but if you didn't provide one, it casts this output.
+However, it will still translate the cds into a new aa-file.
+**What to do:** Nothing.

+### "Got permission denied while trying to connect to the Docker daemon socket"
+**Output:**

+	Got permission denied while trying to connect to the Docker daemon socket [...]

+**Why it happens:** This is a docker-related error.
+It means than you don't have the permission to run this command.
+**What to do:** Re-run the command with root-/admin-privileges, depending on your operating system.
+If you are not root/admin, contact your system-administrator.

+### "Not a directory"
+**Output:**

+	[...]starting container process caused[...]not a directory[...]Error response from daemon: oci runtime error:[...]

+**Why it happens:** You propably tried to mount a file onto the directory in the pipeline, and not the data-folder.
+**What to do:** Make sure that you have `[Path/to/your/folder/]data:/app/data` set correctly.

+### "Not a directory"
+**Output:**

+	[...]starting container process caused[...]not a directory[...]Error response from daemon: oci runtime error:[...]

+**Why it happens:** You propably tried to mount a file onto the directory in the pipeline, and not the data-folder.
+**What to do:** Make sure that you have `[Path/to/your/folder/]data:/app/data` set correctly.

+### "Calculate Frequencies takes forever!"
+**Output:**

+	----- 2. Calculate frequencies -----
+**Why it happens:** You cannot see the progress, but it's actually working.
+It just takes some time.
+**What to do:** Wait for it.
+Don't terminate it.
+If there's an actual error, the pipeline will inform you.

+### "I want to update the image to the newest version available."
+**Why it happens:** Maybe the pipeline was updated, and you want the newer version.
+**What to do:** If the versions don't differ by their tag, you have to remove your local copy of the image.
+* You need the Image ID to remove the image.
+To find the image and its ID (a 12-character-string), type :

+	$docker images

+* To remove the image, type
+:

+	$docker rmi -f [IMAGE ID]
+* Run the image as described above.
+When Docker in unable to find the image locally, it will pull it from the repository.

+> **What is a tag?**
+> In the case of `tklingenbifolab/sdplots:beta`, `tklingenbifolab` is the user, `sdplots` is their repository and `beta` is the tag of the image

+---
 ## Questions and Bug Reports